 Culpeper's Rebellion

 Nicholas Culpeper worked in London in the 1640s and 1650s, and he made enemies by printing medicine in plain English.
-He translated the physicians' Latin pharmacopoeia so ordinary people could read it, then wrote The English Physitian in 1652, the herbal reissued ever since as the Complete Herbal.
-For every plant he named its planet and used the doctrine of "sympathy and antipathy": treat a disease with a herb of the planet that rules the diseased part, or with one ruled by the planet opposite the planet causing the harm.
-It was Galenic medicine with an astrologer's index.
+He translated the physicians' Latin pharmacopoeia, their official list of drugs and recipes, so ordinary people could read it.
+Then in 1652 he wrote The English Physitian, the herbal reissued ever since as the Complete Herbal.
+For every plant he named its planetary ruler, and he worked by the doctrine of "sympathy and antipathy": treat a disease with a herb ruled by the planet that governs the diseased body part, or with one ruled by the planet opposite the one causing the harm.
+It was Galenic medicine, the mainstream medicine of the day, built on the four humors, with an astrologer's index added on top.

 The Doctrine of Signatures